reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 The METplus documentation (beginning with version 3.0) is available `online <https://metplus.readthedocs.io/>`_.
 The majority of the documentation is created using the Sphinx documentation generator tool, which was originally created for Python documentation.
-The documentation is created using `reStructuredText (RST) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.
+The METplus documentation is created using `reStructuredText (RST) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.
 This link provides a brief introduction to RST concepts and syntax, intended to give authors enough information to create and modify the documents productively.